mybonk/mybonk-wiki/docs/Procedure.md

 <a name="13-option-2"></a>
 #### **Option 2.** The "manual" way
-**The "manual" way consisting in editing MY₿ONK configuration file ```/etc/nixos/configuration.nix``` directly and locally is deprecated, use MY₿ONK orchestrator (based on krops) instead as it provides many other deployment benefits.
+**The "manual" way consisting in editing MY₿ONK configuration file ```/etc/nixos/configuration.nix``` directly and locally is deprecated, use MY₿ONK orchestrator (based on krops) instead.

 ---